-The Real Reason Jeans Have Those Tiny Pockets | Reader's Digest
+This Is the Real Reason Jeans Have Those Tiny Pockets

 “The first blue jeans had four pockets—only one in back and, in the front, two plus the small, watch pocket,” the blog stated.

-So, now you know.
-And the next time you find yourself trying to look cool by standing nonchalantly with your thumb hooked in that small pocket, know that it was originally used to store a pocket watch.
-Want to look good in your jeans?
-Here is how to find the best jeans for your body type.
+So next time you find yourself standing nonchalantly with your thumb hooked in that small pocket, know that it was originally used to store a pocket watch.
+And now that we’ve demystified the tiny jean pocket, find out why blue is the most common denim color.